Martin Wasp: History

 Karl Hamlen Martin designed bespoke coachwork automobile bodies, as well as creating designs for Kenworthy, Barley, Roamer, Owen-Magnetic, Dorris and other automobile manufacturers.
-From 1916 to 1918 he was an independent body designer for imported chassis of Renault, Rolls-Royce, Mors and Mercedes and others.
+From 1916 to 1918 he was an independent body designer for imported chassis of Renault, Rolls-Royce, Mors, Mercedes, and others.
 Martin also designed and cast a St. Christopher medal in bronze that was successfully marketed for automobiles between 1917 and 1920.

-In 1919 Martin leased workshops at a Pleasant street plant in Bennington Vermont and incorporated the Martin-Wasp Corporation to build coach-built automobiles.
+In 1919 Martin leased workshops at a Pleasant street plant in Bennington, Vermont and incorporated the Martin-Wasp Corporation to build coach-built automobiles.
 The cars were custom built in tranches of 6 at a time, and would be considered an "assembled car" using high-end automotive parts from major manufacturers.

 The Wasp coachwork was Karl Martin's touring car design that he called a Rickshaw Phaeton.
-It was described as having sharply pointed stylized fenders, fully-nickeled German radiator and headlights, large step plates, natural wood bows on top with many curves, bullet lights in the windshield and black lacquer paint contrasting with its natural aluminum hood.
+It was described as having sharply pointed stylized fenders, fully-nickeled German radiator and headlights, large step plates, natural wood bows on top with many curves, bullet lights in the windshield, and black lacquer paint contrasting with its natural aluminum hood.
 Rudge-Whitworth wire wheels, stylized aluminum stingers on the hood, red leather interior with in-laid wood dash with a built-in St. Christopher's medal, completed the description.

 The first Wasp was done just in time for National Automobile Week in New York City and was exhibited at the Commodore Hotel in January, 1920.
 The brochure offered was titled Automobiles Wasp.
 The display car was purchased by Douglas Fairbanks Sr.